Sometrik/framework/iOS_Support.md

 widget.
 It's also useful to have a dictionary / hash map, that can be used to find a widget by its id.

+# First steps

+- Create Xcode project for the example application as specified in _Compilation.md_.
+- Open the file iOSFramework.mm and start adding code to _sendCommands()_ method.

 # iOSMainThread and iOSThread

 iOSThread represents a standard POSIX thread with iOS functionality added. iOSMainThread represents the UI thread.

 In iOSThread the methods sendCommands(), setImageData() and setSurface() simply package the parameters in some sort of iOS event,